trueautomation/ta-docs/docs/capybara_rspec.md

 4. Create folder `test_scenario/` in `spec/` folder

-5. Create simple test file in `test_scenario/` folder.
+5. Create simple test file in `test_scenario/` folder

   It can look like this if it is the very first time you run TrueAutomation
 ```ruby

 require 'spec_helper'

 describe 'True Automation Demo Test' do